 Belmont College Holds Heritage Tree and Emeritus Ceremony

 The Heritage Tree Award is presented to individuals who have helped to shape Belmont College through their leadership efforts and steadfast dedication.
-Receiving this distinguished award for devotion to the College was Mayor Robert R. Vincenzo.
+Receiving this distinguished award for devotion to the college was Dr. Rebecca Kurtz, of Wheeling, West Virginia and Mrs. Janet Jacobs of Cadiz, Ohio.

-A symbolic tree with gold leaves adorns a prominent spot in the College to showcase the names of the current honorees and those who previously received the distinction.
+A symbolic tree with engraved leaves adorns a prominent spot in Dowler Hall Lobby to showcase the names of the current honorees and those who previously received the distinction.
 Inductee’s names are etched on the tree as a permanent reminder of their individual commitment to the creation, growth and development of Belmont College’s heritage.

-The Emeritus designation is an honorary title given to retired faculty and staff in recognition of admirable service to the college and its students.
+The Emeritus designation is an honorary title given to retired faculty, staff and board members in recognition of admirable service to the college and its students.

-“The Heritage Tree and Emeritus honorees deserve high recognition for their devotion to our institution and our students,” said President Dr. Joseph E. Bukowski.
-“They are a representation of the dedication that they have given to their students over the years.
-It is an honor to have had these individuals as an integral part of Belmont College, and recognize them for the effect they have had on past generations of our students.”
+“The Heritage Tree and Emeritus honorees deserve high recognition for their devotion to our institution and our students,” said President Dr. Paul Gasparro.
+“They are a representation of the dedication that they have given to our students over the years.
+It is an honor to have had these individuals as a part of Belmont College, and recognize them for the influence they have had on generations of our students.”

-A reception was held at the Main Campus location in St. Clairsville to celebrate the inductees.
+A reception was held following the ceremony to celebrate the inductees.

 # # # #